 Administrative and office support utility workers

-Public utilities hire customer representatives, office clerks, and administrative assistants/secretaries, among other staff that helps in the daily running of offices.
-Some of these jobs require high school diplomas, while others require a college education.
-The higher the qualification and experience requirements for the job, the higher the pay.
+Public utilities employ customer representatives, office clerks and administrative assistants/secretaries as well as other staff that assists in running offices on a daily basis.
+Some jobs require high school diplomas while others necessitate college educations; the higher the qualification and experience requirements for the position, the greater the pay rate will be.

 Accountants